hieuhthh/koh_team_v1olet/README.md

 You need to change directory to this folder

-Download library thing:
+# Download library thing:

 pip install -r requirements.txt

-Put the video/image you want to detect into folder **DETECT_THIS_FOLDER**

 To detect, copy and paste one of these lines to command line:

-# CPU inference
+# Inference

-python detect.py --weights koh_model_detect_box_v2.pt --img 640 --conf 0.5 --iou 0.45 --save-txt --exist-ok --source DETECT_THIS_FOLDER

-# GPU inference - faster - if you don't have the gpu or right driver version --> use CPU inference

-python detect.py --weights koh_model_detect_box_v2.pt --img 640 --conf 0.5 --iou 0.45 --save-txt --exist-ok --source DETECT_THIS_FOLDER --device 0
+python detect.py

+Then write the path to video.

 **Result will be in runs\detect\exp**